AGB (General Terms and Conditions)

 Distance selling (contract)

-within the meaning of § 3 FAGG
+in the sense of § 3 FAGG

 6. Hospitality